VegZzz/Optional-Lab-3-Debug-Mode/README.md

-This is the demo Java snippet for 2024-25 Fall COMP3021: Optional Lab 3.
+This repository contains the demo Java snippets for 2024-25 Fall COMP3021: Optional Lab 3.
-Check out different branches for different debugger operation comments.
+Check different packages for different debugger operation sets.